sebinjohn/ci2/README.md

    file as a template.
 2. Install the travis client.
 Instructions are available at https://github.com/travis-ci/travis.rb. **Please be aware that the installation and usage of the travis client often result in network and SSL Errors from within the office network (including wifi).
 Tethering to  a 4G device is one workaround for this.**
 3. Login. `travis login --pro` or `travis login --org`.
+  * If you wish to use token authorisation instead of providing your github credentials, generate a Personal Access Token on github.com with `repo`, `admin:repo_hook`, `user:email` scopes, and login
+    using:
+    * `travis login --pro --github-token <TOKEN>` (or `--org` for open source repos).
 4. From project folder (same directory as `.travis.yml`), enable your project with Travis CI by running the command:
    `travis enable --pro` or `travis enable --org`.
 5. Add the encrypted artifactory username and password by running these commands in the same directory as `.travis.yml`: